withastro/roadmap/proposals/0047-content-layer.md

 - Improve performance and scalability by decoupling data from Vite.
 - Provide a simple API for defining collections with a migration path from content collections.
 - Support local files in user-defined locations with built-in file and glob loaders.
-- Support Markdown and MDX rendering and JSON data for local files, with support for other formats in the future.
+- Support Markdown, MDX and Markdoc rendering and JSON data for local files.
 - Provide a flexible API for defining custom loaders.
 - Make the implementation scalable to tens of thousands of entries.